aurielfournier/CV/Auriel_Fournier_CV.md

 **University of Arkansas** Fayetteville, AR - Distinguished Doctoral Fellowship Recipient

 **Autumn migration ecology of rails on intensively managed wetlands**
-- Hierarchical distance modeling to predict rail density and examine habitat use
+- Hierarchical modeling to predict rail density and examine habitat use
 - Hiring, training and managing a four person field crew
 - Developing new survey methodology for autumn migrating rails
 - Working closely with state and federal land managers to design field experiments